-1009012 SPANISH II 1 9-12 Prerequisite: Spanish I
+1009012 SPANISH II Prerequisite: Spanish I

 Students expand communicative skills introduced in level I while continuing to develop vocabulary and learn more complex grammar structures.
 There is a continued oral approach with emphasis on pronunciation and listening skills.
 Students continue learning about other cultures in context.
 Students compare cultures and languages and use Spanish skills to make connections to other disciplines.

-1109011 SPANISH III 10-12 Prerequisite: Spanish II
+1109011 SPANISH III 1 10-12

+Prerequisite: Spanish II or Accelerated Spanish II

-The third year of Spanish is a pre advanced placement course which reviews basic vocabulary and grammar from the first two years and adds advanced vocabulary and grammar concepts.
+The third year of Spanish is a pre-advanced placement course which reviews basic vocabulary and grammar from the first two years and adds advanced vocabulary and grammar concepts.
 The communicative skills of speaking, listening, reading, and writing continue to be emphasized and refined in order to increase the student's proficiency in the language.
 Cultures studied in context.
 Students will compare languages and cultures and continue to make connections with other disciplines.

-1209013/1209023 SPANISH III - DUAL CREDIT 1 11-12 Prerequisite: Spanish II and meet current TSI requirements for dual credit.
+Prerequisite: Spanish II and meet current TSI requirements for dual credit.